The New Zealand Tourism Awards celebrate individual and business success across our dynamic $39 billion industry.

 The 2019 awards have been reviewed to align with the New Zealand Tourism Sustainability Commitment and to display the industry’s efforts to grow a sustainable tourism industry that benefits all New Zealanders.

-Entries will open on 16 May 2019.
-It’s a good idea to start thinking about your submission now and make sure you allow sufficient time so that it best represents your ability and achievements.
+Entries are now open.
+Make sure you allow sufficient time to complete your submission so that it best represents your ability and achievements.
 Strict word counts apply, and these are laid out in the criteria.